bampli/doc/docs/content/posts/stage.md

     RM3[RM3 $20/u] --> A3[A 10min/u] --> B3[B 15min/u] --> D2[D 5min/u] --> Q[Q $100/U 50u/wk]
 {{< /mermaid >}}

-The partial elements shown below represent initially **RM1 being processed by A** for 15 minutes.
+Initially, the partial elements shown below represent **RM1 being processed by A** for 15 minutes.
 This means that something happens to the raw material RM1, causing its exit from A in a different state.
 This new asset is actually a fragment, known by the generic term  **work in process (WIP)**.

 {{< mermaid >}}
 graph LR
     RM1[RM1 $20/u]-- raw material --> A1[A 15min/u]-- work in process --> C1[C 10min/u]
 {{< /mermaid >}}

 Then, **C processes the WIP for 10 minutes**.
-Please note that the C input is not RM1 anymore, since it was already transformed by A. It is also implied in the flow diagram that:
+Please note that the C input is not RM1 anymore, since it was already transformed by A. It is also implied in the production flow diagram that:

 - RM1 is a **resource** to A, and WIP is a **resource** to C as well.
 - RM1 is an **external** asset, since it comes from outside the process.